SUMMER ART CAMPS

-Summer Art Camps are taught by local experienced Artist-Instructors and are structured to encourage artistic development and self-expression through social interaction and individual skill-building experiences.
+Summer Art Camps are taught by experienced Artist-Instructors and are structured to encourage artistic development and self-expression through social interaction and individual skill-building experiences.
 All materials are provided, and each camper receives an exclusive Art Camp t-shirt.

 Each week features a different theme, so register for more than one session for unique and engaging experiences all summer long!

 FULL-DAY ART CAMPS (ages 6–12)